 - Will it go to waste?
 Only buy what you need

-Chocolate is not the only way to celebrate Easter!
-Why not try your hand at homemade hot cross buns with ingredients only from the bulk bin store (check our handy bulk bin shopping guide to help you shop plastic free here), decorate boiled free range eggs with eco-friendly paints from Flora Art Materials, and find extra decorations at the second hand store.
+- Try your hand at homemade hot cross buns with ingredients only from the bulk bin store (check our handy bulk bin shopping guide to help you shop plastic free here).